nkhakwan/PierreWeek12FridayReviewProject/README.md

 2. Open the downloaded directory in a text editor of your choice.
 3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
 4. Run the program with the commands dotnet restore, dotnet build, and dotnet run.
-5. CREATE DATABASE `nauman_khakwani`
-6. Run "dotnet ef migrations add <yourtag>
+5. Run "dotnet ef migrations add <yourtag>
-7. Run "dotnet ef database update"
+6. Run "dotnet ef database update"
 Or Please see the detailed tables dump at the end of this README file for all the tables and database.

 # Database is named Sweet as first_last of names were already occupied in workbench and i didn't feel like deleting it.

-8. I am not incuding appsettings.json in git ignore.
-You should be able to see it.
+7. Against the norms appsettings.json is available for teachers viewing.
+Didn't include it in .gitignore.

 ## Known Bugs

 None.
-Both Basic and additional requirements of Delete and Edit have been fulfilled.

 ## Support and contact details